Want to find the best 3 car garage heater?

 Besides, average-sized or even large-sized cars can comfortably fit in a garage that measures 24 by 36 feet.

 You will also have enough extra space to store a few things and move about if your garage measures 24 by 36 feet.
-If you would like to convert a section of your garage into a small working area, it will be necessary to factor this when deciding on the space.
+If you would like to convert a section of your garage into a small working area, it will be necessary to factor in this when deciding on the space.

 Large garages can measure up to 24 by 40 feet.
-Such garages are ideal if for you if you are keen on having a lot of extra space in the garage.
+Such garages are ideal if for if you are keen on having a lot of extra space in the garage.
 One can use the extra space in the garage to store a few other items or even create a small working space.

 On the lowest side, a 3-car garage may measure even 22 by 32 feet.
 Such small-sized garages can only store similarly small vehicles.
 You will also not have much room left in the garage once you park in your three small cars.

 How Many BTUs Does It Take to Heat a 3-Car Garage?

 The number of BTUs that you may need to heat a 3-car garage fully varies considerably.
 The following are some of the critical factors that determine the number of BTUs required to heat a garage.